fhamborg/Giveme5W1H/README.md

             .get_documents()
     )
 ```
-Check the examples under parse_documents_simple.py and parse_documents.py
+Check the examples under parse_documents_simple.py and parse_documents.py for more details

 ### CACHE
 CoreNLP and Enhancer have a long execution time, therefore it is possible to cache the result on the filesystem to speed up multiple executions.

 The included example files already preprocessed.
 So you can process them without a running CoreNLP server instance.
 Delete all files in "/cache", if you want to precess them again.

 > if you add or remove enhancer, you must delete all files in the cache directory (if cache is enabled (set_preprocessed_path))

 ## REST-Service
 Its also possible to use giveme5W as rest service.

 ```
-$ python extractor/examples/simple_api.py
+$ python extractor/examples/extracting/simple_api.py
 ```
 > Check the code for more details, it is well documented

 * GET AND POST requests are supported
     * Keep in mind that GET has a limited request length and special character encoding can be tricky